RTcmix/rtcmix.github.io/reference/standalone/CMIX.md

 this help message

 ### CMIX-specific Options
+-		-P
+runs parser only, no rendering.
+Useful for checking Minc scores.
+-       -o
+interactive server mode with [Open Sound Control (OSC)](https://opensoundcontrol.stanford.edu) (if compiled in)
 -       --VARNAME=VALUE, --VARNAME2=VALUE2, ...
 for any argument of this type, create a score variable named $VARNAME, $VARNAME2, etc., with the associated value.
 See [Command-line named arguments](../scorefile/Minc.html#command-line-named-args)